ku-sldg/negotiation20/README.md

 ## DepCoplandSub.v

 This file includes the module `DepCopland`.
-In this module, there is a Privacy Policy that maps evidence to [True] or [False].
+In this module, there is a Privacy Policy that maps evidence to `True` or `False`.
 It is a fixpoint function and returns a `Prop` rather than a boolean.
-There is also a function `privPolicyT` defines the privacy policy over terms rather than evidence.
+There is also a helper function `privPolicyT` defines the privacy policy over terms rather than evidence.

 This file also includes the module `IndexedCopland`.
 Here, terms are indexed by the type of evidence they produce.
 When a term is written, it is accompanied by a proof that it satisfies the PrivacyPolicy, `privPolicy`.
 This ensures each term is not exposing private information.